OmarKamal11/top_egyptian_youtubers.github.io/README.md

-# Identifying Top Performing Egyptian YouTubers for Marketing Collaborations in 2024
+# Identifying Top Performing Egyptian YouTubers for a Marketing Collaboration in 2024

-The primary goal of this project is to identify the top-performing Egyptian YouTubers to establish marketing collaborations throughout the year 2024.
-The aim is to determine which channels offer the highest potential for maximizing product sales, revenue, and net profit through effective marketing campaigns.
+The primary goal of this project is to identify the top-performing Egyptian YouTubers and provide actionable insights for a company looking to establish a successful marketing campaign throughout the year 2024.
+The aim is to determine which channels offer the highest potential for maximizing the <b Net Profit b> through effective marketing campaigns.

 This project was conducted in several comprehensive steps, leveraging a variety of tools and techniques to ensure accurate and insightful results.
 Below is an outline of the project's methodology and outcomes: